amol-17/hand-gesture-volume-control/README.md

 # hand-gesture-volume-control

 ## You can control volume levels of your system just by using your thumb and index finger.
-It can be benifitted if you are away from your system and want to increase or decrese your system volume.
+It can be benefitted if you are away from your system and want to increase or decrease your system volume.
 It's a fun project, give it a try. ##

 # How to install